 Big companies like Google are spending billions to expand inland as well.
 My favorite real estate crowdfunding platform is Fundrise.
 They have the best vetted and most innovative offerings today.

 Disclaimer: I invested $810,000 in real estate crowdfunding in 18 different projects to diversify away from San Francisco after I sold my SF rental property for $2.74 million in 2017.
+The average household income will grow with more investments in appreciating assets like real estate.

 Federal Poverty Income Limits